dotnet/ai-samples/src/microsoft-extensions-ai-evaluation/api/INSTRUCTIONS.md

    respectively:
    `EVAL_SAMPLE_OPENAI_API_KEY` and `EVAL_SAMPLE_OPENAI_MODEL`.

-   **Note:** If the model or provider you selected enforces an input token limit, you can also set the corresponding `EVAL_SAMPLE_*_INPUT_TOKEN_LIMIT` environment variable to specify the limit.
-However, specifying token limit is strictly optional.

    **Note:** If you plan to run the example unit tests using Visual Studio or Visual Studio Code, the most convenient option may be to set the above environment variables globally for your user / machine.
 This will ensure that the environment variables are always available to your IDE's test runner (and to all test runner child processes)